 This could open doors to adult learners who missed out on primary and/ or secondary education in their youth.
 The crucial aspect at the moment is to implement MOOC and other e-learning strategies correctly.

-My research suggests that blended learning is the best way to go ahead with in e-learning.
+My research suggests that blended learning is the best way to go ahead with in e-learning in Africa.

 Below is an evaluation of blended learning strategies which consist of how they can help young minds in Africans learn.